Sangdol/mintabline.vim/README.md

 ### `g:mintabline_tab_max_chars`

-You can set the tab name maximum length with `g:mintabline_tab_max_chars`, for example,
+You can set the maximum length of tab names with `g:mintabline_tab_max_chars`.

+For example,

 ```vim
 let g:mintabline_tab_max_chars = 15
 ```

-This will cut the long tab names appending ellipsis.
+This will cut tab names longer than 15 characters appending an ellipsis.

 ![mintabline_tab_max_chars screenshot](/screenshots/mintabline_tab_max_chars.png)

-The full name will be shown when the tab is active.
+The full name will be shown when a tab is active.

 ### Tip: accessing tabs with keymaps

-A simple vimscript can be used to configure mappings to select tabs.
+A simple vimscript can be used to configure keymaps to select tabs.

-For example, the script below enables `Number + ,` to select a tab, i.e. type `1,` to select the first tab.
+For example, the script below enables `Number + ,` to select a tab, i.e. you can type `1,` to select the first tab.

 ```vim
 for i in range(1, 9)